This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 What Does Arctic Char Taste Like?

-Arctic char fish (or “arctic charr”) tastes like a cross between freshwater trout and salmon (more closer to salmon (specifically Atlantic salmon), if you ask me).
+Arctic char fish (or “arctic charr”) tastes like a cross between freshwater trout and salmon (more closer to salmon, specifically Atlantic salmon, if you ask me).
 If you enjoy salmon (like I do) you’ll likely enjoy arctic char as well!

 It’s interior flesh can range in colour from a pale pink (like what was used in this recipe) to more of a brighter deep red hue.

-Honey Soy Marinade for Fish
+Honey Soy Marinade and Sauce

 How To Cook Arctic Char